-Three in five UK consumers favour local shops during lockdown
+Three in five UK consumers favoured local shops during lockdown

-Fifty-nine percent of UK consumers have shopped in more local stores since lockdown, in order to help support them, according to research from Deloitte.
+Fifty-nine percent of UK consumers have shopped in more local stores since lockdown, in order to help support them, according to research from Deloitte. published on 8 June.
 While restrictions on travel may have certainly played a part in retail habits across the country, it appears that consumers are becoming more mindful of the impact of their spending in their local communities.

 Fifty-seven percent of those surveyed said that they were more likely to buy from a brand that sells products that are locally sourced after lockdown has ended than they would have been prior to Covid-19.